strayMat/causal-ml-course/slides/event_studies.typ

 ]

-#slide(title: "Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007")[
+#slide[
-  == Estimation
+  = Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007 == Estimation

   - Fit an ARIMA model on the pre-treatment trend